survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Static Analysis

 Static analysis tools, such as ESLint or Prettier, can help to keep code consistent and push it towards right patterns.
-They cannot detect each and every problem related to these aspects but they can still help as discussed in the *Linting* and *Code Formatting* chapters.
+They cannot detect each problem related to these aspects but they can still help as discussed in the *Linting* and *Code Formatting* chapters.

 ### Security Testing